Ik sta voor U in leegte en gemis

-"Ik sta voor U in leegte en gemis" (I stand before you in emptiness and loss) is a Christian hymn with Dutch text by Huub Oosterhuis.
+"Ik sta voor U in leegte en gemis" (I stand before You in emptiness and loss) is a Christian hymn with Dutch text by Huub Oosterhuis.
 The melody was composed by Bernard Huijbers.

 History

-Huub Oosterhuis wrote the lyrics in 1966 for the funeral service of a 26-year-old man, a student and member of the Amsterdamse Studentenekklesia (a then Roman Catholic student parish), in which Oosterhuis has been serving as priest since 1965.
+Huub Oosterhuis wrote the lyrics in 1966 for the funeral service of a 26-year-old man, a student and member of the Amsterdamse Studentenekklesia (a then Roman Catholic student parish), in which Oosterhuis had been serving as priest since 1965.
 In 1968 it was first published as part of a popular-speech funeral liturgy, and in 1970 as an independent hymn.

 In 1983, Oosterhuis made a minor change to the text in an effort for an inclusive language: in the third stanza, he replaced the word zoon (sons) by mens (people).

 Text and theme

 Oosterhuis wrote the text in three stanzas of six lines each, based on several biblical themes.

 The text, written in the first person, is focused on an attitude of empty hands, limited knowledge and understanding, and many questions.
-In the second stanza, the old promises, such as being rescued from exile, are compared to the present situation, of doubt, feeling helpless, and caught in inability to change ("mein Unvermögen hält mich ganz gefangen").
-The last stanza asks God to speak the words that console and make free ("Sprich du das Wort, das tröstet und befreit), leading to a great peace (und das mich führt in deinen großen Frieden").
-The final words are: You are my breath, when I pray to you (Du bist mein Atem, wenn ich zu dir bete).
+In the second stanza, the old promises, such as being rescued from exile, are compared to the present situation, of doubt, feeling helpless, and caught in inability to change.
+The last stanza asks God to speak the words that console and make free, leading to a great peace.
+The final words are: You are my breath, when I pray to you.

 Music

 Although in many hymnals and songbooks the date of origin for both the lyrics and the tune is erroneously stated as 1964, which might lead to the false conclusion that the tune was composed to Oosterhuis' lyrics, the music is in fact older.
-Bernard Huijbers had composed it in 1961 as an alternative to the tune for Psalm 119 as conveyed in the Genevan Psalter (1551 edition).
-He underlayed it to the last three stanzas of the Psalm in the version of the Dutch team of authors Het landvolk, resulting in a new song titled Een smekeling, zo kom ik tot uw troon.
+Dutch composer and priest Bernard Huijbers had composed it in 1961 as an alternative to the tune for Psalm 119 as conveyed in the Genevan Psalter (1551 edition).
+He underlaid it to the last three stanzas of the Psalm in the version of the Dutch team of authors Het landvolk, resulting in a new song titled Een smekeling, zo kom ik tot uw troon.
 Huub Oosterhuis wrote several hymns to Huijbers' tune, starting with Zo vriendelijk en veilig als het licht (1964) and De Heer heeft mij gezien en onverwacht (1966).
 After Ik sta voor U he wrote another five hymns to the tune, among them De woorden die wij spraken tot elkaar for the celebration of the 60th birthday of Queen Beatrix (1998).

 In some songbooks, the melody is reprinted without bar lines, moving evenly in free flow, with longer notes only at the end of each long line.
 This notation is reasonable to avoid false emphases at the end of the lines, but is not authorized by the composer, who repeatedly objected to changes of his original notation.
 The melody has been described as "plain and brittle" ("schlicht und spröde"), supporting the insecure attitude of the singer.